-“I know what you’re up to here, Mr. Kwang” Da’Quarius said.
+“I know what you’re up to here, Mr. Kwok,” Da’Quarius said.
 “I know you got da goods, an’ I want in.”

-“I don’t know what you’re talking about,” Mr. Kwang said.
+“I don’t know what you’re talking about,” Mr. Kwok said.
 “I’m running a family business here!”

 “I ain’t no cop,” Da’Quarius said.
-“I know you want your goods in my school, an’ yo son ain’t selling shit.
-If you wanna expand yo business, then I’m the nigga you gotta talk to.
-You give me da product, I sell, I bring you da profit.
-You cut me whateva you want.
+“I know you want’cho goods in my school, an’ yo’ son ain’t sellin’ shit.
+If you wanna expand yo’ business, then I’m da’ nigga you gotta talk to.
+You give me da’ product, I sell, I bring you da’ profit, an’ you cut me whateva you want.
 Deal?”

-Mr. Kwang eyed Da’Quarius before turning to flounder.
+Mr. Kwok eyed Da’Quarius before turning to Flounder.
 “Is this boy on the level, Qim?” he asked.

-“Yes,” Qim said.
+“Yes,” Flounder replied.
 “If anyone in my school can do it, it’s him.”

-“So we gotta deal or what?”
+“So, we got a deal or what?”
 Da’Quarius asked.

-“I don’t see the harm,” Mr. Kwang said smiling.
-He led Da’Quarius and Flounder to the back room of his dry cleaner.
+“I don’t see the harm,” Mr. Kwok said, smiling.
+He led Da’Quarius and Flounder to the back room of his dry cleaners.
 He closed and locked the door behind them.
 “I keep the product back here.
-Just so you know, if I catch you stealing or informing on me I’ll cut off your hand.”
-He looked over Da’Quarius.
+Just so you know, if I catch you stealing or informing on me, I’ll cut off your hand.”
+He looked over Da’Quarius again.
 “Your good hand.”

 “I ain’t no double dealer, and I ain’t no snitch,” Da’Quarius said.

-“OK,” Mr. Kwang said.
+“OK,” Mr. Kwok said.
 He brought a large box out from under his desk and opened it.
 “Here’s just a small sample of my goods.”

 Da’Quarius looked in the box.
 He reached in for a closer inspection.
 “Dis some quality stuff,” he said.
-“I should have no trouble pushing dis.”
+“I should have no trouble pushin’ dis.”

-“Oh yes,” Mr. Kwang said.
+“Oh yes,” Mr. Kwok said.
 “I only sell the highest quality of bootleg DVDs.”

 “You got the new Ninja Turtle movie?”
-Susie asked Da’Quarius quietly in study hall.
+Susie asked Da’Quarius in study hall, keeping her voice low.

 “Yeah,” Da’Quarius whispered back.
 “Dat’s twenty.
-Meet me after school behind the bleachers.”
+Meet me after school behind da’ bleachers.”

-“Charlie wants to know if you have the new Transformers too,” Susie said.
+“Charlie wants to know if you have the new Transformers too,” Susie addes.

-“Yeah I got that shit,” Da’Quarius said.
+“Yeah I got dat shit,” Da’Quarius said.
 “Twenty.
 After school.
 Bleachers.”